 Extended Installment Agreement

 The most common tax debt relief option is the extended installment agreement.
-It’s designed for taxpayers that owe $50,000 or less.
-The IRS will also suspend collection actions like wage garnishments, tax liens, or tax levies.
-You’ll make monthly payments based on your income and the value of your assets.
-The goal is to make the payments affordable so you can pay them on time without a financial burden.
+It’s designed for qualified taxpayers that owe $50,000 or less.
+The IRS will also suspend collection activities like wage garnishments, tax liens, or tax levies.
+You’ll make affordable monthly payments based on your income and the value of your assets.
+The goal is to make the tax payments affordable so you can pay them on time without a financial burden.

 Who Can Qualify for IRS Installment Agreements?